-It’s that time of the year when we luv to pull the grill out and enjoy cooking in the backyard.
-We are starting from scratch in many ways here at the home in Maine.
+It’s that time of the year when we love to pull the grill out and enjoy cooking in the backyard.
+We are starting from scratch in many ways here at home in Maine.
 We recently purchased a small Solaire portable grill that would allow us to grill outdoors simply.
 However, we quickly realized that we didn’t have anything to put the portable grill on.
 And we are still pretty much under “stay at home” orders here in southern Maine.
-Therefore, we rummaged up an old inexpensive dresser, some old shingles, and barn wood and created this adorable outdoor grilling station.
-I just luv how it turned out.
+Therefore, we rummaged up an old inexpensive dresser, some old shingles, and barn wood and created this adorable DIY grilling station.
+I just love how it turned out.

 Then we found these shutters up in the attic.
 I believe they were originally used as a display piece at a gift shop my parents owned over 35 years ago here in southern Maine.
 We were completely winging this piece.
 Ha Ha.

 We found some old barn wood in a shed that my father used years ago to build a farm table for friends of ours back when we lived in Connecticut.
 The wood was from an old barn on their property dating back to the late 1700s.
 We knew instantly that it would be the perfect accent for the top.
 All it needed was a little sanding.

 We painted the dresser an Essex Green, which matches the trim color that we are currently painting the home in Maine.
 You may see more of the house trim in the post, Beautiful Essex Green Coastal House Trim.

 The shutters were already painted a burnt orange, which we actually decided to keep and it really made this piece pop.

 I hope you like how this outdoor DIY grilling station turned out!
 We can also use this as a tabletop or a beverage station moving forward.
 It’s super versatile!
 We will keep the grill underneath and place it on top when we are ready to grill.

 You may also enjoy this post, 15 Cool DIY Projects to Start this Summer.